linebreaker/restless-api/README.md

     },
     "nouns": {

-        "user": require("./lib/users.js")
+         "products": {
+            "model": require("./lib/productModel.js"),
+            "controller": require("./lib/productController.js")
+         }

     /*
        - Addl nouns:
-	     You can add more nouns here, e.g.:
+         You can add more nouns here

+       - Nouns can be specified with a single file:
             "products": require("./lib/products.js")

-	   - Model+controller and dependency injection:
-		You can also specify a model and controller separately, e.g.:
+       - Or you can specify a model and controller separately, e.g.:
          "products": {
             "model": require("./lib/productModel.js"),
             "controller": require("./lib/productController.js")
          }
         -  The callbacks in the 'controller' module will be invoked with the model dependency injected */
     }
 });
 ```